Lucian

-Lucian of Samosata (Note: /ˈljuːʃən, -siən/; Λουκιανὸς ὁ Σαμοσατεύς, Loukianòs ho Samosateús; Lucianus Samosatensis) (Λουκιανὸς ὁ Σαμοσατεύς, c.
-125 – after 180) was a Hellenized Syrian satirist, rhetorician and pamphleteer who is best known for his characteristic tongue-in-cheek style, with which he frequently ridiculed superstition, religious practices, and belief in the paranormal.
+Lucian of Samosata (Note: /ˈljuːʃən, -siən/; Λουκιανὸς ὁ Σαμοσατεύς, Loukianòs ho Samosateús; Lucianus Samosatensis) (c.
+125 – after 180) was a Hellenized Syrian satirist, rhetorician and pamphleteer who is best known for his characteristic tongue-in-cheek style, with which he frequently ridiculed philosophers and priests, speculative beliefs about the nature of the universe, religious practices, and superstitions.
 Although his native language was probably Syriac, all of his extant works are written entirely in ancient Greek (mostly in the Attic Greek dialect popular during the Second Sophistic period).

 Everything that is known about Lucian's life comes from his own writings, which are often difficult to interpret because of his extensive use of sarcasm.
 According to his oration The Dream, he was the son of a lower middle class family from the city of Samosata along the banks of the Euphrates in the remote Roman province of Syria.
 As a young man, he was apprenticed to his uncle to become a sculptor, but, after a failed attempt at sculpting, he ran away to pursue an education in Ionia.
 He may have become a travelling lecturer and visited universities throughout the Roman Empire.
 After acquiring fame and wealth through his teaching, Lucian finally settled down in Athens for a decade, during which he wrote most of his extant works.
 In his fifties, he may have been appointed as a highly paid government official in Egypt, after which point he disappears from the historical record.